 - Trouble focusing when reading or looking at a computer

 Sometimes patients do not notice the symptoms of a refractive error.
 That is why it is important to a get regular eye exam.
 It allows patients to have the best vision possible and fix symptoms such as not being able to focus.
-This kind of symptoms can feel natural.
+These kinds of symptoms can feel natural.

-When a patient is diagnosed with a refractive error, he or she should keep having regular eye exams as refractive errors evolve and prescriptions need to be updated.
+When a patient receives a refractive error diagnosis, he or she should keep having regular eye exams.
+Refractive errors evolve and prescriptions oftentimes need updating.

 Your eye doctor checks for refractive errors during a comprehensive eye exam.
-Your doctor simply asks you to read letter charts and measures the results to determine if corrective eyeglasses and contact lenses are needed.
+Your doctor simply asks you to read letter charts and measures the results to determine if you need corrective eyeglasses and contact lenses.

 Treatment includes eyeglasses and contact lenses.
-Sometimes laser surgery (LASIK) can be performed to change the shape of the cornea and fix the refractive error.
+Sometimes laser surgery (LASIK) can help to change the shape of the cornea and to fix the refractive error.